dmidlo/histdata.com-tools/README.md

 1. Create a virtual environment
    - `python -m venv venv`

 2. Activate the virtual environment
    - `source venv/bin/activate`
    - validate with `which python`
      - result should be `.../histdata_com_tools/venv/bin/python`

-3. Install dependencies
+3. Install CA certificate (macOS)
-   - `pip install influxdb_client rich requests bs4`
+   - `pip install certifi`

+4. Build and install the app
+   - `python setup.py build`
+   - `python setup.py install`

-4. Apply Backport if not already patched upstream
+5. Apply Backport if not already patched upstream
    - This seems to already be upstream, but you can verify if concerned
    - `lib/python3.XXX/multiprocessing/managers.py > AutoProxy`
    - `https://github.com/python/cpython/commit/8aa45de6c6d84397b772bad7e032744010bbd456`

-5. Run `python histdata_com.py` to view help message and flags
+6. Run `histdatacom` to view help message and flags

-6. Test a run with `python histdata_com.py -p eurusd -P ascii -t tick-data-quotes`
+7. Test a run with `histdatacom -p eurusd -P ascii -t 1-minute-bar-quotes`
     - Data is found in the `data/` directory unless otherwise specified with the -d flag

 ### CLI Help